 The effects of allergies, colds, and flu

-If your allergy, cold, or flu symptoms are causing you to cough and clear your throat a lot, or if you’re concerned that you’ve developed laryngitis, check with a laryngologist.
+If your allergy, cold, or flu symptoms are causing you to cough and clear your throat a lot, or if you’re concerned that you’ve developed laryngitis, check with a laryngologist (a type of otolaryngologist, or ear, nose, and throat doctor who specializes in the vocal cords and care of the voice).
 Throat clearing and coughing are traumatic events for your vocal cords that can cause damage if the symptoms are not resolved quickly.
 Your laryngologist can help to optimize your treatment and help protect your voice to avoid long-term damage.

 Treating and avoiding long-term voice damage

 Most of us don’t really think about our voice as a tangible thing that requires care – until we can’t use it because of illness.
 When you get sick and lose your voice, you may think it’s just a normal part of being sick.

 Hydration is huge for voice care because water helps thin the mucus that then lubricates the vocal cords as they vibrate.
 The vocal cords dry out quickly.
 And it takes a long time to rehydrate them.
 The best way to keep your hydration at an optimal level is by drinking plenty of water.
 Not tea, not coffee, not soda – water.
 Drinks that contain caffeine may seem like they’re hydrating you, but they’re really drying you out more.
 Unfortunately, your decongestant cold medicine may contribute to dehydration of the vocal cords.
 Of course, we always stress the importance of nicotine cessation.
 Not only because of the cancers associated, but also the heat is damaging to the vocal cord tissues.

 Over time, your vocal cords can develop abnormal growths, which are often considered a wear and tear injury from constant use and abuse of the voice.
 These lesions can continue to enlarge and make the voice worse and worse until surgical removal may be required.